fallingcat/HomebrewGPU/README.md

 # HomebrewGPU
 HomebrewGPU is a simple ray tracing GPU on FPGA which implements basic ray-primitive intersection, BVH traversal, shadowing, reflection and refraction.
+This is a project I used to learn programming in Verilog and I think it should be educational to someone who is new to FPGA.

 ![](/doc/HomebrewGPU.gif "")